thirdoflal/My-exercise-works-in-ai4chem/README.md

-These are some of the code I have wrote while going through the ai4chem course by the LIAC team lead by Prof. Philippe Schwaller
+These are some of the code I have wrote while going through the ai4chem course by the LIAC team lead by Prof. Philippe Schwaller.